yanastany/Projects/README.md

 # Projects
-This is a list of my school projects.
+This is a list of my projects.

 # Artificial_intelligence
   * Digit Recognizer